salmanmhd/MyNotes/docs/notes.md

   FOREIGN KEY (user_id) REFERENCES users(id) ON DELETE CASCADE );

+-- DELETE CASCASE - it will delete all the entries if the referenced entry is deleted

 -- INSERTING INTO ADDRESSES
 INSERT INTO addresses (user_id, address)
 VALUES (1, bihar)